nothing

 .

-and can only refer to one reference point
+and can refer only to a reference point!

 (Galileo Galilei)

-The something can neither refer to a beginning nor an end,
+The Something can refer neither to a beginning nor to an end,

-because it has always been there and will always continue to exist.
+for it has always been here and will always remain here.

 The something has no reference point.

-Motion can only refer to a reference point!
+A movement can refer only to a reference

-Since the something cannot refer to anything, it cannot move,
+Since SOMETHING cannot be referenced to anything, it cannot move

-since it would only be able to move relative to a reference point.
+because it could only move relative to a reference point.

 The something is motionless!

-On the other hand, this something cannot simply be motionless just like that
+On the other hand, the SOMETHING cannot simply be motionless,

-because it could only be motionless relative to a reference point.
+for it too could only be motionless relative to a reference point.

 The something is in motion!

-Without a reference point, the something is both “in motion"
+Without a reference point, the SOMETHING is simultaneously both

-The missing reference point = The motionless mover
+The missing reference point = The Unmoved Mover

-The question of how the missing reference point originated does not arise,
+The question of how the missing reference point came into being does not arise,

 One only needs something relative to which one is missing.

-The same applies to time.
-Without a temporal reference point (e.g. a clock), it is not possible to assign the something to a specific time.
-That is, the something exists in every moment as well as for all eternity because in timelessness (time without an arrow of time) the moment is timed for eternity.
+The time: The same applies to time.
+Without a temporal reference point (for example, a clock), it is impossible to assign SOMETHING to a particular time.
+This means: SOMETHING exists both in every moment and for all eternity, for in timelessness (time without an arrow) the moment is pulse-timed for eternity.

-Without an arrow of time, the moment is simultaneously also eternity.
+Without a time-arrow, the moment is simultaneously eternity.

-The SOMETHING is almost nothing, but not quite nothing.
-It is almost infinitely small but not zero and it is almost infinitely large.
-It moves periodically from small to large relative to itself due to the absence of a reference point, as it can also only rest relative to itself when there is no reference point.
-We can perceive this as a heartbeat.
-The fluctuating SOMETHING (everything that is) also causes our hearts to beat.
+The SOMETHING is almost nothing — but not quite nothing.
+It is nearly infinitely small, yet not zero, and nearly infinitely large.
+Because it lacks a reference point, it moves relative to itself, periodically (rhythmically), from small to large, for it can rest only relative to itself.
+We can perceive this in ourselves as our heartbeat.
+The fluctuating SOMETHING (all that exists) causes our heart to beat.

 NOTHING says to SOMETHING: "As my heartbeat, you have always belonged to me"